disaltzman/disaltzman.github.io/_portfolio/WeeklyHighDemandData.md

     id="toc-improvement-in-accuracy-over-old-quebit-forecasting-approach">Improvement
     in accuracy over old QueBIT forecasting approach</a>

-This notebook explores my work in improving forecasting for weekly high demand data.
-If you would like to just read the narrative portions of this document, click on the box in the top right corned of this document that says “Code” and then click on “Hide All Code”.

 # The Business Problem

 QueBIT clients have traditionally asked for forecasts derived from